Learning Monotone Dynamics by Neural Networks: Conclusion

 \section{Conclusion}

-We introduce a window-based method to learn the dynamics of unknown nonlinear monotone and stable dynamical systems.
-We employ feedforward neural network (FNNs) and capture these important physical properties of the system by imposing the corresponding monotonicity and stability constraints during training.
-On two high-dimensional complex nonlinear dynamical (biological and chemical) systems, we show that the combination of the monotonicity and stability constraints enforces both properties on the learned dynamics, while significantly reducing learning errors.
+We introduced a window-based method to learn the dynamics of unknown nonlinear monotone and stable dynamical systems.
+We employed feedforward neural networks (FNNs) and captured the system's physical properties by imposing the corresponding monotonicity and stability constraints during training.
+On two high-dimensional complex nonlinear systems (biological and chemical), we showed that the combination of the monotonicity and stability constraints enforces both properties on the learned dynamics while significantly reducing learning errors.